-- Corporation for Community and National Service – Organization overseeing AmeriCorps, SeniorCorps, & Learn and Serve America.
+- Corporation for National and Community Service – Organization overseeing AmeriCorps, SeniorCorps, & Learn and Serve America.

-- ARC (American Red Cross) of the Quad Cities
+- American Red Cross of the Quad Cities

 - Points of Light Foundation– Created in 1990 in Washington, D.C., Points of Light is a nonpartisan, non-profit organization set up to engage more people effectively in volunteer community service to help solve serious social programs.
 (Volunteer programs in all 50 states).